 See all problems of the 2010 Chrysler Sebring.

-Tl-the contact owns a 2007 Chrysler Sebring.
-The contact stated while driving 45 mph, the vehicle stalled with the entire instrument panel illuminatd.
-The vehicle was taken to the dealer for a diagnostic testing who stated that fuel pump and electrical module would need to be replaced to repair.
-The vehicle was not repaired.
-The manufacturer was notified of the failure.
-The approximate failure mileage was 170,000.
-Rg.
+The contact owns a 2007 Chrysler Sebring.
+While driving approximately 60 mph, the headlights and instrument panel lights dimmed intermittently.
+The vehicle was taken to an independent mechanic.
+The vehicle was not diagnosed or repaired.
+The manufacturer was not notified of the failure.
+The failure mileage was 129,000.

 See all problems of the 2009 Chrysler Sebring.

 While driving on a highway at high-speed, all the electrical instruments began flashing on/off.
 The airbag light began flashing and a chime could be heard.
 This occurs intermittently (3-5 times per year) and Chrysler cannot properly diagnose the problem.
 With this latest incident, the dealership told me it would cost $800 for a new power control module.
 I researched online only to learn there are thousands of people with identical complaints about their Chrysler vehicles, while NHTSA refuses to order a recall.
 I refuse to allow Chrysler to perform work on this vehicle unless they can guarantee the repair and cap the cost.
 I purchased this vehicle new and Chrysler failed to disclose two auto body repairs performed prior to sale - I discovered this on the Chrysler website and since spent over $1,500 to repair it because Chrysler refused to accept any responsibility after the lemon laws expired.

 While driving noticed the back of the drivers seat was getting very hot.
 Found a burn hole in back of seat about 3/8th of an inch.
 I was using the heated seats at the time.